wp-plugins/google/readme.txt

 === The Google +1 plugin ===
-Contributors: WPMUDEV, VeBailovity
+Contributors: WPMUDEV, vebailovity
-Tags: Google+1, Google, plusone, buddypress plugin, wpmu, buddypress, multisite Requires at least: 3.1
+Tags: Google+1, Google, plusone, buddypress plugin, wpmu, buddypress, multisite, Google+ pages, Google Analytics Requires at least: 3.1
 Tested up to: 3.1.3
-Stable tag: 1.1
+Stable tag: 1.2

-Adds the Google +1 button to your site so your visitors can vote to tell the world how great your site is!
+Integrate with Google+ Pages and add the Google +1 button to your site so your visitors can vote to tell the world how great your site is!

 == Description ==

-The Google +1 button lets your readers tell the World "you should check this out" while helping your site with search engine rankings for Google.
+The Google +1 button lets your readers tell the world "you should check this out" while helping your site with search engine rankings for Google.

 Our Google +1 Plugin lets your visitors quickly and easily add their Google+1 vote to your posts or site.

 All you need to do is install and activate the plugin.
 It's ready to go right away!

+= New Features! =

+* Integrate with Google+ Pages
+* Use Google Analytics to track your +1s

 = Some Google + Plugin Features: =